NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 * __Upload Files__: Upload a file into the user's browser, at this point nothing is submitted to the project workspace.
 * __Validate Files__: Send a file to the GDC backend to validate its content (see below).
-* __Confirm Upload__: Submit a validated file to the project workspace and produce a report.
+* __Commit Upload__: Submit a validated file to the project workspace.

 The _'File Validation'_ stage acts as a safeguard against submitting incorrect files to the GDC Data Submission Portal.
 During the validation stage, the GDC API will validate the content of submitted files against the Data Dictionary to detect potential errors.
 Invalid files will be flagged and denied upload to the GDC until corrections are made by the user.
 A validation error report provided by the system can be used to isolate and correct errors for resubmission.

 ### Upload Files

-From the project dashboard (panel 1), clicking on _'UPLOAD'_ will open the submission wizard.
+Choosing _'UPLOAD'_ from the project dashboard (panel 1) will open the submission wizard.

 [![GDC Submission Wizard Upload Files](images/GDC_Submission_Wizard_Upload_2.png)](images/GDC_Submission_Wizard_Upload_2.png "Click to see the full image.")